c9s/MiniPear/README.md

 Channel sites will be mirrored into ~/.minipear/pear/channels.

-The channel host will be replaced by `{alias}-local`, you can install packages from these local pear hosts when you are offline.
+The channel host will be replaced by `{alias}-local`, you can install packages from these local pear hosts when you are offline, for example,

-For example:
+Install the hostname:

+    vim /etc/hosts

+Add 127.0.0.1 pear-local

+    127.0.0.1 pear-local

+Install your virtual host to the hostname `pear-local`.

+Then use pear to channel-discover:

     $ sudo pear channel-discover pear-local

+Install through the pear-local:

     $ sudo pear install pear-local/Archive_Tar

 ## Author

-Yo-An Lin <cornelius.howl@gmail.com>
+Yo-An Lin <yoanlin93@gmail.com>

+## LICENSE

+MIT License